 Baptism

 I have already been baptized.
 I was baptized when I was eight years old in a regular old church.
 Latter Day Saints (Mormons) don't baptize babies.
 We know that baptism is and essential step for salvation, but we believe that all little children are sinless in the sight of God.
 By the age of eight, a child is old enough to know the difference from right and wrong.
-Because of this discernment, we baptize children at the age of 8 in a chapel.
+Because of this discernment, we baptize children at the age of 8.
 I have many friends who ask me "but you have to baptize babies because of the fall of Adam."
 In our church, we believe that man "will be punished for their own sins, and not for Adam's transgression."
 The fall of Adam was essential to Heavenly Father's plan, and so we don't view it as a "sin," but instead a "transgression."
 We don't believe that all mankind are damned to Hell because of it either.
-If I kill someone, should you be held accountable?
+If Bob kills someone, should John be held accountable?
 No. Same goes for Adam.

 {St. George, UT This is where my Grandparent's got married.}

-We are also baptised to become official members of the church, to have our sins washed away, and receive the Holy Ghost as a constant companion.
+We are also baptized to become official members of the church, to have our sins washed away, and receive the Holy Ghost as a constant companion.
 At baptism we also make covenants with Heavenly Father, like we promise to always remember him, and strive to live the way Jesus did.
-Sometimes though, people are not able to be baptized in this lifetime.
-Because our church is so big about genealogy, we often find names of friends and family who were not baptized, and so their names can be submitted to the temple, and church members will perform these kinds of baptism for them in the temple.
-No, we don't go around baptising corpses, that would be weird, and gross, and I'm fairly certain it's illegal.
-We baptize by proxy, meaning a living person does the work in the name of the dead person.
+Sometimes though, people choose not to accept the Gospel, or they are not able to be baptized in this lifetime.
+Billions of people have lived and died on this planet and never even had the opportunity to hear the name Jesus Christ.
+Because of this, they couldn't performed the ordinances necessary for salvation in this life.
+Once they died, they couldn't perform their work on the other side, because they don't have bodies to do it!
+Just imagine trying to baptize a spirit... water and ghost don't really mix.
+So church members will perform "baptisms for the dead."
+No, we don't go around baptizing corpses, that would be weird, and gross, and I'm fairly certain it's illegal in all 50 states.
+We baptize "by proxy," meaning a living person does the work in the name of the dead person.
 In the New Testament, during Paul's time, baptisms were performed for the dead (1 Cor 15:29), and our church continues that practice.

 So when I went to the temple on Saturday, this is what I did.